marshallswain/feathers-pinia/docs/guide/use-find.md

 ### Declarative Example

-To implement `useFind` declaratively, we can use computed params, as shown here.
-This example runs four requests based on a shared value.
+To implement `useFind` declaratively, we can use computed params.
+The below example creates four declarative queries which watch a value called `date`.
 Suppose you have a set of tasks related to features which users can upvote.
 Tasks have an `isCompleted` attribute, an `upvotes` count and a `dueDate` property.
 Now let's suppose we're going to build a tasks dashboard.
 You want to see various types of task lists all based on a chosen date.
 So let's pretend that these are our requirements:

 - The 5 most-upvoted tasks for the day
 - The 5 least-upvoted tasks for the day